github/libprojfs/docs/design.md

 projects or Web sites.

-Again, to conform to Unix practice, the user-space library which communicates with the kernel module will be installed as `libprojfs.so`, and most of its global symbol names will start with `projfs_` unless they are required to align with the `PrjFS_` naming of the VFSForGit API.
+Again, to conform to Unix practice, the user-space library which communicates with the kernel module will be installed as `libprojfs.so`, and its global symbol names will start with `projfs_`.

 The command-line process used to create the virtualized git working tree should almost certainly not be called `gvfs`, as it is now in the Windows and macOS